-This will compile your subroutine into a .c file and a .h file, and then thye will be compiled into a .obj file that can be used by Abaqus.
+This will compile your subroutine into a C source file (.c) and a C header file (.h), and then they will be compiled into an object file (.obj) that can be used by Abaqus.
 These files are in the same directory as your subroutine.